-Men who have a problem with their sexual performance may be reluctant to talk to their doctor, seeing it as an embarrassing issue.
-However, modern medicine has revealed numerous medical and psychological explanations for erectile dysfunction, including the possibility of serious underlying conditions that it is important to address.
+Men who have a problem with their sexual performance may be reluctant to talk with their doctor, seeing it as an embarrassing issue.

 - Erectile dysfunction is defined as persistent difficulty achieving and maintaining an erection sufficient to have sex.